Turning on features is as easy as adding one attribute to the

 For example, to add a caption to the grid, just add a

 caption attribute with your caption text as the value:

-Most of the features you can add as an attribute alternatively allow you to add it as a custom element, as a convenience.
+Most of the features you can add as an attribute, alternatively you can add features by tags.
+In general, tags allow slotted content.
 For example, our caption example from the previous section can also be added as:

 To keep the attribute and DOM elements in-sync, the attribute takes precedence and drives the synchronization.
 Changing the attribute will update the DOM element, but not vice-versa.
 If you need to change data after render, update the attribute instead of the DOM element for this reason.